bertofurth/Seagate-Central-Utils/screen/README-screen.md

 I would suggest trying to find a good instructional **video** describing how to use GNU screen as reading about it does not do it justice.

+See the "sample-dot-screenrc" and "sample-dot-bashrc" files in this project directory for an example of a useful screen and bash configuration file that can work well with screen on the Seagate Central.